Andrei-cloud/go_hsm/README.md

 ## Introduction

 go_hsm is a modular HSM server written in Go.
 It uses TinyGo to compile individual command handlers into WASM plugins, isolating business logic from WASM scaffolding.
 This design makes it easy to add new commands and maintain a clean codebase.
+The server now supports a configurable plugin directory, allowing users to specify custom locations for their WASM plugins.

 ## Features